brodieaustin/avalon-novel/index.markdown

 "We give our youth to the role," she said at one point.

 Tara thought about her father and Schiller both suffering from headaches and poor health as a result of their role as well.
 Yet all three had carried on with their duties, motiviated by what, Tara did not know, but presumably from a believe in the importance of what they did for the kingdom.
-Now they were living in hiding, arrested, or desased on a account of that belief.
+Now they were living in hiding, arrested, or decesased on a account of that belief.

 <!--Certainly from the hints Avalon dropped or outright explained she didn't leave the apartment very often, only when absolutely necssary.
 Instead Mr. Mercer ssaw to it that she has what she need to survive.
 So, apparently she read books and waiting and sometimes peeked out at the street and watched people in the town go by.-->